greg-raven/Uncommon-Sense/_posts/2009-05-05-government-is-a-threat.md

 tag: 'Ayn Rand'
 ---

-A government is the most dangerous threat to man’s rights: it holds a legal monopoly on the use of physical force against legally disarmed victims.
+A government is the most dangerous threat to man's rights: it holds a legal monopoly on the use of physical force against legally disarmed victims.